ermanergoz/Beeper/README.md

 ## Features

-- Beeps twice in every full hour
+- Beep twice in every full hour
-- Beeps once in every half hour
+- Beep once in every half hour
 - Turn on the reminders
 - Turn off the reminders